Advertise on FakeClients ・ Remove ads: Upgrade to Pro

 In order to create a good portfolio, you’ll need to show that you are able to solve a client’s problem using graphic design.
 A graphic design client must feel they can come to you if their brand doesn’t get the right recognition or doesn’t reach its target audience.
 When you’re just starting out as a graphic designer, it can be incredibly hard to find your first clients and, consequently, to grow your portfolio.
 Using a graphic design prompt generator like FakeClients.com, you are able to imitate this process of taking on a client’s requests.
 Design prompts help you gain experience in working according to a client’s requests and demands.

-When you try to come up with graphic design projects on your own, for practice or just for fun, people naturally tend to choose the easier path in terms of the design process.
+When you try to come up with graphic design projects on your own, for practice or just for fun, people naturally tend to choose the easier path in terms of creative thinking and research.
 When it comes to real clients that is often quite the opposite.
-They can often be a pain in the ass in the way they disagree with decisions you make, they can have bad taste, or just don’t want to pay you the right amounts.
-Especially beginning designers will find that their first clients, who are often looking to get the most work for the lowest possible price, can be the most difficult.
-With graphic design prompts you can gradually evolve from working on your own projects to working for easy practice exercises and eventually take on your first client.
+They can often be quite a pain in the ass in the way they disagree with decisions you make, they can have bad taste, or just don’t want to pay you the right amounts.

 How to use graphic design prompts?